Jerrylum/path.jerryio/README.md

 - Use Bézier curves with full control over the shape of each segment
 - Add/Delete control points with mouse click
 - Split segment or change segment type with mouse click
-- Split path into multiple paths (Coming soon)
+- Split path into multiple paths
 - Edit the exact coordinate of each control point and end point
 - Edit the heading of each end point, support Holonomic drive and Differential drive (See data structure section for more detail)
 - Delete multiple control points all at once
 - Undo/Redo support
+- Cut/Copy/Paste paths and control points
+- Reorder paths and control points
 - Real-time path preview
 - Handle multiple paths with custom names at the same time
 - Reorder path automatically based on the path name